Japanese Paper Table Lamps "TORCHIN BELL" & "TORCHIN SQUARE" Emit Soft Light

 The "Todai" consisted of a "Hizara" (oil dish) filled with oil and a "Toshin" (wick) made from plant stems that was dipped in the oil and lit.
 At the same time, "Ishi-Toro" (stone lanterns) were introduced as a form of Buddhist architectural lighting.
 As these were lighting fixtures used for religious ceremonies, only monks and high-ranking individuals had the opportunity to use them.

-From the Heian period (794-1185 AD) to the Azuchi-Momoyama period (1568-1600 AD), plant-based oils and the prototypes of andon(paper-covered lamps) and chochin(paper lanterns) were introduced from China.
+From the Heian period (794-1185 AD) to the Azuchi-Momoyama period (1568-1600 AD), plant-based oils and the prototypes of Andon(paper-covered lamps) and Chochin(paper lanterns) were introduced from China.
 During this time, stone lanterns, which had previously been used only for religious ceremonies, began to be used as city lights, illuminating guard posts for samurai responsible for maintaining order in the city.
 However, oil and candles were still very valuable, and ordinary people rarely had the opportunity to use them.

 The Edo period (1603-1868 AD), a time of peace that lasted for 260 years, saw significant development in Japanese lighting culture.
 Various new lighting fixtures became widespread, and people's lives were enriched by light.
 Stone lanterns became common as streetlights, and new types of lighting such as andon(paper-covered lamps) and chochin(paper lanterns) were installed in front of shops.